 People fall into a behavioral pattern as they scroll or browse online.
 And they will only stop when they see something weird and interesting at the same time.
 It’s even better if it adds value and solves any of their problems.
 People pay attention to what’s important to them.

 2. Focus on Emotions

-Notice how there’s no pitch in the first three minutes of the ad.
-The advertiser is focused on giving value.
+There’s no pitch in the first three minutes of the ad.
+The advertiser focused on giving value.
 In this context, emotional value.
 It’s human nature that people make impulsive decisions when people are hyped up internally.
 The job of the ad is to not sell the training he provides but to sell the click.

 Curiosity and hyped up emotions compel anyone to click something.
 The trick here is to speak the language of your customers.
 Once you know the pain points as well as the desire of your customers, you can channel those emotions in your marketing materials.
 And when they see it upfront, they are more likely to click and find out about your offer.